Joaquín "El Chapo" Guzmán Fast Facts - KVIA

 October 17, 2019 – Mexican security forces temporarily detain Guzman Lopez during a shootout with suspected cartel members in Sinaloa state.
 Guzman Lopez is released and the operation suspended in order to save lives.

-February 22, 2021 – Guzman’s wife, Emma Coronel Aispuro, 31, is arrested at Dulles International Airport in Virginia and is facing charges of conspiracy to distribute one kilogram or more of heroin, five kilograms or more of cocaine, 1,000 kilograms or more of marijuana and 500 grams or more of methamphetamines for unlawful importation into the country, according to a news release from the Justice Department.
+February 22, 2021 – Guzman’s wife is arrested at Dulles International Airport in Virginia.
+Coronel is facing charges of conspiracy to distribute one kilogram or more of heroin, five kilograms or more of cocaine, 1,000 kilograms or more of marijuana and 500 grams or more of methamphetamines for unlawful importation into the country, according to a news release from the Justice Department.

 Comments